lucyzhangzhang/PSlibs/README.md

 #exit
 ```

-Run cpat, make sure it's in an environment with Python2 installed
+Run CPAT, make sure it's in an environment with Python 2 installed

 ```
 conda deactivate